flo-at/minmon/doc/check.md

 The name of the action to trigger when the state transitions from bad to good.

 ### recover_placeholders
-Custom placeholders that will be merged with ones of the check and the actions.
-This one is used for only for the `recover_action`.
+Custom placeholders that will be merged with the ones of the check and the actions.
+This one is used only for the `recover_action`.

 ### recover_cycles
 Number of good cycles it takes to transition from bad to good state.